Canberra 2019 feedback

 I first met David in 2009 when I attended an ISR Matrix course being held within the Perth area.
 I was immediately impressed with David’s coaching style and

-second physical management attached striking and the third (which included me) weapon retention and vehicle extraction techniques.
-His ability to apply his
+management attached striking and the third (which included me) weapon retention and vehicle extraction techniques.
+His ability to apply his technical knowledge,

 I have taken a great many of the things I have learned from David back to my workplace with a view to implement them as best practice within the agency.

 professionalism are of the highest order, and his ability to communicate at all levels is excellent.
-I am very proud to call him both my instructor and my
+I am very proud to call him both my instructor and my friend and would

 Police Officer and Operational Safety Trainer